 - available for free - all tools for development and management of SCADA interfaces are available free of charge

 - quick and easy deployment - create a whole SCADA project by yourself even without any deeper programming knowledge

-- centralised project management - monitor, control and solve issues on all your projects using a single central interface,
+- centralized project management - monitor, control and solve issues on all your projects using a single central interface

 Mervis SCADA components